-A 25-gram dose, for example, covers a surface area of approximately 5 football fields!
-It’s amazing.
-You can’t actually see it with the naked eye.
-Trust that activated charcoal can save your dog’s life in certain scenarios.
+You can’t see it with the naked eye, but trust that activated charcoal can save your dog’s life in certain scenarios.

 Activated Charcoal Dosing

-It’s best to talk with your vet to ensure that you’re providing a correct amount.
+Talk with your vet to ensure a correct amount is provided.
 Do this before an accident ever occurs.

 Emergencies Require Help

-If you have an urgent situation then stop what you’re doing.
-Now isn’t the time for researching activated charcoal.
-Focus on getting your dog urgent vet assistance.
-The following are key contacts:
+Stop what you’re doing.
+Now is not the time to be researching activated charcoal.
+Focus on getting your dog the assistance they need.